Taliban claim bomb attack on police in Afghanistan; nearly 100 wounded

 A health ministry spokesman said 95 wounded people had been taken to hospitals.
 Most of them were civilians, including women and children, he said.

+“Again a Taliban suicide attack in Kabul targets a civilian area that resulted in harming of so many innocents,” Sediq Sediqqi, a spokesman for President Ashraf Ghani, said on Twitter.

+The blast came a day after the Taliban called for a boycott of a Sept.
+28 presidential election and threatened to attack election rallies.

-Separately, security forces conducted raids in several parts of Kabul overnight and destroyed a major militant hideout, the main security service said.
+Separately, security forces conducted raids on two Islamic State militant hideouts in Kabul overnight and killed two militants and seized a large quantity of explosives and bomb-making equipment, the National Directorate of Security (NDS) said.

+Three members of the security forces were also killed, an agency spokesman said.

+Both the U.S. peace envoy leading talks with the Taliban, and the Taliban reported significant progress this week in their talks in Qatar aimed at ending America’s longest war.

-Reporting by Orooj Hakimi, Abdul Qadir Sediqi; Writing by Robert Birsel; Editing by Paul Tait
+Reporting by Orooj Hakimi, Abdul Qadir Sediqi; Writing by Robert Birsel; Editing by Paul Tait and Michael Perry